novoda/spikes/talkback-toggle/README.md

 DONE:
 - create debug app to toggle TalkBack with buttons in-app
 - test behaviour on non-rooted physical device (works!)
+- check behaviour on device without TalkBack, install TalkBack, see if wizard can be skipped if enabled programmatically.
+No luck, it opens the TalkBack tutorial but you can send the back key event via adb (`adb shell input keyevent 4`)

 TODO:
 - create espresso actions to simulate TalkBack gestures